AsiaThailand

 Bangkok, Thailand

 Bangkok, Thailand, one of the most vibrant cities in South East Asia.
 A city that never sleeps and always fascinates.
-Hospitable people, glittering temples, colourful markets, great shopping and exotic nightlife.
+Hospitable people, glittering temples, colourful floating markets, great shopping and exotic nightlife.
 Bangkok is an intoxicating mixture of aromas, sights and visual delights.

 Bangkok’s dazzling temples are a unique part of the capital’s heart and soul.
 The temples (or “Wats”) are not just tourist attractions but also play an important part in Buddhist traditions.
 Monks live in the temple complexes, get up around 4 am, attend to prayers and duties and then collect food and necessities from ordinary people on the streets.